brush245288-beep/Adaptive-Depth-Minimax-for-3D-Connect-Four/README.md

 They are supplementary to the experimental Python implementations used to generate the dissertation results.

-The interactive demonstrations can also be tried directly online without downloading the HTML files: [https://connect43d.brush245288.workers.dev/].
+The interactive demonstrations can also be tried directly online without downloading the HTML files: [Pure Minimax: https://connect43d.brush245288.workers.dev/ SMC version:https://connect4-depth-overclock.brush245288.workers.dev/].

 ## Agent Implementations